-THE LOW-INCOME HOUSING TAX CREDIT (LIHTC) is a public/private partnership that leverages federal dollars with private investment to produce affordable rental housing and stimulate new economic development in many communities.
-At its peak, the LIHTC program generated approximately 140,000 jobs and $1.5 billion in state and local tax revenues annually; it has financed nearly 2.8 million apartments and served 13.3 million residents since its inception in 1986.
-According to the National Association of Home Builders, in a typical year, LIHTC development supports approximately: 95,700 jobs; $3.5 billion in federal, state and local taxes; and $9.1 billion in wages and business income.
+The Low-Income Housing Tax Credit (LIHTC) is a public/private partnership that leverages federal dollars with private investment to produce affordable rental housing and stimulate new economic development in many communities.
+Since its inception in 1986, the LIHTC program has financed over 3 million apartments and served 7 million households.
+According to the National Association of Home Builders, in a typical year LIHTC development supports approximately 95,700 jobs, $3.5 billion in federal, state and local taxes and $9.1 billion in wages and business income.

 Under the program, state housing agencies issue credit allocations to developers who then sell the credits to investors.
 Investors receive a dollar-for-dollar reduction in their federal tax liability over a 10-year period, and developers invest the equity raised to build or acquire apartments.
 This equity allows apartment firms to operate the properties at below-market rents for qualifying families.
 LIHTC-financed properties must be kept affordable for at least 30 years.